 Related Works are titles not currently featured in the Library of Light, but complement and deepen our understanding of the texts that are.
 While by no means exhaustive, a collection of some of these works curated by our team of researchers for their relevance and continued value are listed below.

-While nearly seven-hundred years have passed since Julian first set pen to paper, her work Revelations of Divine Love remains as studied, read, and revered as ever.
+Written in the 14th and 15th centuries, first published in 1670, and now recognised as the earliest surviving book written in the English language by a woman, Julian’s work Revelations of Divine Love remains as studied, read, and revered as ever.
 When Julian was thirty, she received a series of visions while in the midst of recovering from a nearly lethal disease.
-Despite witnessing the ravages of constant war and even the Black Plague, her writings reflect an unconquerable optimism, based solely upon the hope in God’s love.
+Despite witnessing the ravages of constant war and even the Black Plague, her writings reflect the possibility of transcending circumstance when hope is grounded in God’s love.
 We are held in existence by this divine love and through it, all will eventually be brought to perfect union and peace.

-As the principal work of philosophy by the famed yogi and Indian nationalist Sri Aurobindo, The Life Divine details the origins of the cosmos, its ultimate goals, and our role within the whole process.
+Twice nominated for a Nobel Prize, Sri Aurobindo is remembered today both for his role in Indian independence and his development of Integral Yoga.
+As his principal work of philosophy, The Life Divine details the origins of the cosmos, its ultimate goals, and our role within the whole process.
 At over 1100 pages in length, Aurobindo exhaustively describes how the divine, called Brahman, expresses itself in the world.
-The world, then, is not mere illusion (maya) but a constantly evolving manifestation of God, and humanity, through the process of Integral Yoga, can aid in their own evolution, reaching new realms of consciousness such as Overmind or Supermind.
+The world, then, is not mere illusion (maya) but a constantly evolving manifestation of God.
+Humanity, through the process of Integral Yoga, can aid in their own evolution, reaching new realms of consciousness such as Overmind or Supermind.

 For millennia, sages and saints have claimed to have encountered the divine through the practice of prayer and meditation.
 While they often assert that such experiences are indescribable, they have nevertheless left us with details of their encounters and, perhaps more importantly, instructions on how we, too, can do the same.